challey17/SDG-guide-for-jr-devs/README.md

 - Don’t jump right to coding a solution.
 Like.
 Ever.
 Take the time to understand the problem and think about it.
 Sure you could spend a week writing something complex but if you don’t need to think if that time is worth it.
 Planning saves time.

+- Halloumi cheese!
+It is so choice.
+If you have the means, I highly recommend picking some up.
+Que bella